Efficient comparison of independence structures of log-linear models

 By simple inspection of the figure one can infer that $W$ separates $k$ and $l$ in \graph{\uu}{\MP}.
 From the right-to-left implication of \autoref{t:hojsgaard}, we have that $\ci{X_k}{X_l}{\uu,X_W}_{\MP}$, and then the axiom of Strong Union\footnote{For a model $H$, the Strong Union axiom is satisfied if: $\ci{X_A}{X_B}{X_Z}_H \implies \ci{X_A}{X_B}{X_{Z\cup W}}_H$}, implies that $\ci{X_k}{X_l}{\uu,X_{W'}}_{\MP}$, with $W' = V\setminus\left( \{k,l\}\cup U \right)$.

-Before concluding, let us prove a similar equivalence for the dependence case.
+Before concluding, we will prove a similar equivalence for the dependence case.
 For that, we note that a direct edge between $k$ and $l$ in the graph \graph{\uu}{\MP} implies that no set of nodes can separate them, not even the set containing all other nodes in the graph, which is precisely $W'$.
-Applying the counter-positive of \autoref{t:hojsgaard}, we have that $\cd{X_k}{X_l}{\uu,X_{W'}}_{\MQ}$.
+Applying the contrapositive of \autoref{t:hojsgaard}, we have that $\cd{X_k}{X_l}{\uu,X_{W'}}_{\MQ}$.
 To conclude, we recall the following equivalence of context-specific independencies, presented in Section~\ref{sec:independence}, Eqs.~\ref{eq:implicationindependence} and \ref{eq:implicationdependence}, applied over the above (in)dependencies for $k$ and $l$ over the conditioning set $\{\uu, X_{W'}\}$:

 Let us denote as $\z$ the particular context $\uu, x_{W'}$ for which the second equivalence holds.
 Since the first equivalence holds for any such context, it holds for $\z$ as well.
 We thus have that $\ci{X_k}{X_l}{\z}_{\MP}$ holds for model $\MP$, and $\cd{X_k}{X_l}{\z}_{\MQ}$ holds for model $\MQ$, matching the r.h.s. of Eq.~\ref{eq:contradiction}, and thus the left-to-right part of the discrimination property.